hirako2000/k8s-getting-started/k8s-persistent-database/step2.md

 `kubectl get deployments --namespace dev-1`{{execute}}

 Also ensure that the CluserIP service is now created.

 Why?
-The thingsboard app will connect to the database at startup, if the database isn't running, the deployment will fail.
+The thingsboard app will connect to the database at startup, if the database isn't running, the deployment would fail.

 `kubectl get services --namespace dev-1`{{execute}}